Difficult Person Test: Understanding Your Challenging Traits

 What Your Results Mean

 None of these changes require becoming a different person.
-They're adjustments—dial turns rather than personality transplants.
+They are adjustments, not personality transplants.

 Understanding why these traits exist helps contextualize your results.
 Difficult traits aren't character flaws—they're adaptive strategies that became maladaptive.